Toews shines as Blackhawks beat Maple Leafs 6-2 - WHIZ News

 Dominik Kubalik added two goals and an assist for Chicago (23-20-6), which improved to 11-5 in its last 16 games.
 Drake Caggiula had a goal and an assist, and Brandon Saad also scored.

+“We’ve found ways to make things interesting in a lot of games where we get leads early,” Toews said.
+“We were pretty determined to keep our foot down.”

-All-Star forward Patrick Kane extended his point streak to nine games with an assist on Saad’s goal.
-Kane has 999 career points heading into Sunday night’s home game against Winnipeg.
+Kane extended his point streak to nine games with an assist on Saad’s goal.
+The All-Star forward has 999 points heading into Sunday night’s home game against Winnipeg.

 William Nylander and Alexander Kerfoot scored for Toronto (25-17-7), which has dropped five of six.
 Frederik Andersen made 28 saves.